 Control Arms is a campaign jointly run by over 100 organisations.
 Active since 2003, Control Arms advocates for greater control in the international arms trade.

 The International Gender Champions Disarmament Impact Group is an expert forum that seeks to promote dialogue, shared knowledge and the pursuit of concrete opportunities to advance gender-responsive action within disarmament processes.
-The Disarmament Impact group is co-chaired by the Ambassadors of Canada, Ireland and Namibia and the Director of UNIDIR.
+The Disarmament Impact group is co-chaired by the Ambassadors of Australia, Ireland, Namibia, the Philippines, and the Director of UNIDIR.

 The Geneva International Centre for Humanitarian Demining (GICHD) works toward reducing risks to communities stemming from explosive ordnance, with particular focus on mines, cluster munitions, other explosive remnants of war and ammunition storages.
 The Gender and Mine Action Programme (GMAP) is a programme of the GICHD that strives for and contributes to increase the effectiveness of mine action activities through the inclusion of a gender and diversity perspective in policy making, programming and implementation.